Monday is a big day. The third Dave Travise novel, Promise Me, is released.

 All he really wants to do is forget, but he’s reminded about what he has lost at every turn.
 His life is in a rut, until the day the person he was expecting to see isn’t there, because she’s dead.

 Does he listen?
-Or could this be this the adventure he’s been looking for?
+Or could this be the adventure he’s been looking for?

-As he gets more involved, his world turns upside down, events take control of his life, and before he knows how, he’s at the centre of a Galaxy-wide conspiracy, pursued by everyone desperate to keep what he now knows from the people.
+As he gets more involved, his world turns upside down.
+Events take control of his life, and before he knows how he’s at the centre of a Galaxy-wide conspiracy.

 Available from Monday